 All companies are required to have a registered office in Sweden, where legal company documents and correspondence may be served.
 We provide a registered office as part of our incorporation package.

-Only one director is required and at least one director must be resident in Sweden.
+Only one director is needed with at least one director being a resident in the EEA.
 Director registers must be filed and kept up to date at the Bolagsverket and they are available for public inspection upon request.

 Only one shareholder of any residency and nationality is required.
 This means 100% foreign ownership is permitted.
 Annual general meetings may be held at any time during the year, in any location and can be attended via electronic means.